kmazrolina/DataSciencePracticeHub/README.md

 4. **Deep Learning**: Dive into the exciting field of deep learning.
 Explore neural networks, convolutional networks, recurrent networks, and other advanced architectures through tutorials and hands-on projects.

 Each directory contains a variety of Jupyter Notebooks, tutorials, and mini-projects focusing on the respective topic.
-Feel free to explore, experiment, and contribute to this repository.